ken0361/Group_Project/Portfolio/System Design.md

 <img src="./images/desktop6.png" width = "250" height = "180" alt="desktop6" align=center />
 <img src="./images/desktop7.png" width = "250" height = "180" alt="desktop7" align=center />

-In addition to the above-mentioned functions that can be directly seen, the desktop application of the library management system can communicate with the web page and M5Stack at the same time.
+In addition to the functions mentioned above that can be directly seen, the desktop application of the library management system can communicate with the web page and M5Stack at the same time.
 After receiving the query or reservation information from the web page, it can automatically update and return the book information.
 After receiving the query information of M5Stack, it can also automatically update and return the book information.

 ### M5stack